 50 parts of unleaded gasoline with an ethanol content of less than 10% and an octane rating of 89 or higher must be mixed with 1 part of a premium 2-cycle engine oil.

 Read more about choosing the right fuel for your ECHO in This is the Type of Gas and Oil ECHO String Trimmers Use.

 Add a fuel stabilizer like Sea Foam or STA-BIL to the fuel to stabilize the fuel and reduce moisture in your ECHO string trimmer if needed.
 Again, some 2-cycle oils include a long-lasting stabilizer while others do not.

-Step 4: Replace the Air Filter on an ECHO String Trimmer
+Step 4: Replace the Air Filter

 When an ECHO trimmer takes in the air the engine needs to run, it also draws dust and debris to the engine.
 In order to prevent dirt from entering the air intake and wearing on the engine, an air filter is used.